SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 As an action, you gain the following benefits for one minute:
 • You have resistance to all damage.
 • All your weapon attacks deal an additional 1d8 psychic damage.
-• Enemy creatures within 10 feet of you have disadvantage on saving throws against your paladin spells and Dreadful Presence.
+• Enemy creatures within 10 feet of you have disadvantage on saving throws against your paladin spells  and Channel Divinity powers.

 Once you use this feature, you can't use it again until you finish a long rest.